 At the same time, investors aren’t flocking to Palantir because of its ability to throw off income.
 The young company is already profitable and seeing an incredible growth rate.
 Any use of capital to pay a paltry dividend would be capital that couldn’t be spent elsewhere.

 Palantir is much better off preserving capital to reinvest in its business.
 The cash on the balance sheet can always be used to make an acquisition or help grow the business in some other way.
 Therefore, we believe it could be at least five to 10 years before Palantir is in a position where initiating a dividend makes sense.

 After a slow start, there is no doubting Palantir has been an excellent investment following its IPO.
-The stock has rocketed higher in the short time its been available to the public.
+However, since February 2021, the stock has dropped to lower than its IPO price.

 Investors looking for a growth stock, and don’t mind the controversies regarding the company’s platforms, could do well owning shares of Palantir.
 What they likely won’t see is a dividend anytime soon.
 For shareholders of Palantir, they are probably more excited about the total return possibilities than a small dividend.

 See the articles below for an analysis of whether other stocks that currently don’t pay dividends will one day pay a dividend: